massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/configuring-multiple-vendors.md

   - `Rates -> Channels` for recognizing the [vendor] and [communication-channel-type] according the [communication-channel] of the [cdr]

 In case there are overlapping [communication-channel], a custom importing jobs had to be defined, in order to generate channels with a unique prefix.
+Many standard importers put in the channel also the CDR provider-name: so this name can be used for associating in the channel-domain web-form the correct vendor.

 Then in the rate plan you specify how to rate the CDRs according different vendors: